GLOBAL MARKETS-Stocks gain, commodities rise on inflation worries | Business

 Investors drew comfort from the latest economic data and forecasts in Europe, which pointed to a recovery still on track.
 Retail sales in the euro zone beat expectations with a 2.7% rise in March as curbs on shoppers eased.

-Brent crude futures fell $0.50 to $68.46 a barrel.
-U.S. crude futures slid $0.55 to $65.08 a barrel.
+Brent crude futures fell 87 cents to settle at $68.09 a barrel.
+U.S. crude futures settled down 92 cents at $64.71 a barrel.
 The number of Americans filing new claims for unemployment benefits fell below 500,000 last week for the first since the COVID-19 pandemic started more than a year ago, signaling the U.S. labor market recovery has entered a new phase amid a booming economy.

 Friday's U.S. monthly jobs report is expected to show non farm payrolls increased by 978,000 jobs last month and confirm the economy's solid path to recovery.